-The beast can also be considered an antagonist.
-In the literal sense, you could say the beast is actually just the dead man in the parachute.
-Since he’s the product of war, the beast = war, and war is the antagonist.
-Or you could say, as Piggy does, that the beast is everyone's fear, in which case, fear = the antagonist, which we could happily believe.
-Lastly, you could jump in Simon's boat and say that the beast = “only us,” i.e., the darker side of human nature.
-This, you could say, exonerates Jack from being the antagonist, since it’s not his fault he’s human and has this darker streak.
-You could also say that calling “the beast” the antagonist reinforces Jack as being the enemy, since the beast equals people – people like Jack.
+Sure, in the literal sense, you could say the beast is actually just the dead man in the parachute, which would make the antagonist the war that killed him.
+Or you could say, as Piggy does, that the beast is everyone's fear—which makes fear the antagonist.
+Or you could jump in Simon's boat and say that the beast is "only us" (5.195), i.e., the darker side of human nature.
+And if that's true, then maybe Jack isn't the antagonist after all: he can't help being human.